shopware/docs/products/extensions/subscriptions/concept.md

 ### Absolute

 An absolute interval is an interval that is determined by a fixed date.
-For example, if a customer subscribes to a monthly plan, the next interval will be on the same day of the month as the first delivery.
+For example, if a customer subscribes to a monthly plan, the next interval will be on a fixed day like the 1st or 15th of each month.
 These work with cron expressions.

 ### Mixed